Living in Saudi Arabia

 If you're interested in learning about Saudi Arabian culture, or you enjoy visiting historical sites, there will be quite a bit for you to do in Saudi Arabia.
 A few attractions are listed below.

-Or you can go visit the UAE or other nearby places during your free time.
+Or you can go visit the UAE and other nearby places during your free time.

 Medical facilities & insurance